embox/embox-docs/en/embox_modular_structure_en.md

 ## Configuration description
 **Module description** is used to create a target image.

 During the configuration the assembly system allows to merge modules of system (e. g. kernel modules, drivers, tests, applications) and to install parameters for these, and also to define additional parameters to create an image for different hardware platforms.

 ### The structure of configuration
-Image configuration is running through file editing in the **conf/** directory.
+Image configuration is running through file editing in the **"conf/"** directory.
 It contains the following:

-* **lds.conf** -- contains the definition of memory card, which is used by specific hardware platforms
+* **"lds.conf"** -- contains the definition of memory card, which is used by specific hardware platforms
-* **mods.conf** -- contains names and options of modules, which will be included in OS image.
+* **"mods.conf"** -- contains names and options of modules, which will be included in OS image.
 Also you can set every modules in this file to new values
-* **rootfs** -- contains files, which will be included into the file system
+* **"rootfs"** -- contains files, which will be included into the file system

 ### Configuration process
 To use some module in OS image means to add it into some OS configuration.